4 Highly Talented Female Expressionists of the 20th Century

-It always feels amazing to learn about new artists, especially the ones that produced Expressionist works.
-Personally, as a fan of Abstract Expressionism, I recently discovered female Expressionists that contributed to 20th century art with their excellent work.
+It always feels amazing to learn about new artists, especially the ones that produced abstract works.
+As a fan of Abstract Expressionism, I recently discovered female Expressionists that contributed to 20th-century art with their excellent work.
 Unfortunately, they were living and creating in the shadow of their male contemporaries.
-It is time to get inspired by the works of these four women artists, who were way too underrated despite their great contribution.
+It is time to get inspired by the works of these four women artists, who were way too underrated despite their great contributions.

 Alma Thomas was born in Georgia, USA, in 1891.
 Although she came from an intellectual family, she still faced racism during her childhood.
-As people of color, her family had to move to Washington, D.C.
-This way, Alma and her sisters could receive the education that a white person could easily receive anywhere in the country.
+As people of color, her family had to move to Washington, DC.
+This way, Thomas and her sisters could receive the education that a white person could easily receive anywhere in the country.
 She finished her Bachelor’s degree in Fine Arts at Howard University in 1924, followed by Master’s studies in Art Education at Columbia University.
 In 1972, she was the first African-American woman to have a retrospective at the Whitney Museum of American Art in New York.

-Earlier in her painting career, Thomas produced a more classical style of expressionist paintings.
+Earlier in her painting career, Thomas produced a more classical style of Expressionist paintings.
 Later, she found her signature style, which was the richly-colored mosaic-style painting with rectangular brushstroke patterns.
 These fell under the category of Abstract Expressionism.
-After she created such invaluable works as Light Blue Nursery, A Glimpse of Mars, and Springtime in Washington, Thomas died in 1978 in Washington, D.C.
+After she created such invaluable works as Light Blue Nursery, A Glimpse of Mars, and Springtime in Washington, Thomas died in 1978 in Washington, DC, USA.

-The painter, costume designer, sculptor, and writer Natalia Sergeyevna Goncharova was born in Tula Governorate, Russia in 1881.
+The painter, costume designer, sculptor, and writer Natalia Sergeyevna Goncharova was born in Tula Governorate, Russian Empire, in 1881.
 She moved to Moscow in 1892 to attend the Fourth Women’s Gymnasium.
 After graduating from the gymnasium, she was accepted by the Moscow Institute of Painting, Sculpture, and Architecture, the same institute that her father graduated from as an architect many years ago.